Skip to content

 • Hand wash only

-Made in Canada, the Grohmann Santoku features a stainless steel blade and rosewood handle.
-Its familiar design with hollow edge points prevents food from sticking.
+Made in Canada, the Grohmann Santoku pairs a stainless steel blade with a rosewood handle.
+Hollow edge points along the blade help prevent food from sticking during prep.

 • Excellent build quality